CVE-2025-7625: Path Traversal in YiJiuSmile kkFileViewOfficeEdit

 Technical Analysis

 CVE-2025-7625 is a path traversal vulnerability identified in the YiJiuSmile kkFileViewOfficeEdit product, specifically affecting the Download function accessible via the /download endpoint.
-The vulnerability arises from improper validation or sanitization of the 'url' parameter, which an attacker can manipulate to traverse directories on the server's filesystem.
+The vulnerability arises from improper validation or sanitization of the 'url' argument, which an attacker can manipulate to traverse directories on the server's filesystem.
 This allows unauthorized access to files outside the intended directory scope.
-The vulnerability is remotely exploitable without requiring user interaction or authentication, increasing its risk profile.
+The vulnerability can be exploited remotely without requiring user interaction or authentication, increasing its risk profile.
 The product uses continuous delivery with rolling releases, complicating precise version tracking and patch availability.
-The CVSS 4.0 score is 5.3 (medium severity), reflecting network attack vector, low complexity, no privileges or user interaction required, but limited impact on confidentiality, integrity, and availability.
-No public exploits are currently known, but the vulnerability details have been disclosed publicly, which could facilitate future exploitation.
-The lack of available patches or version details means organizations must rely on mitigation strategies until an official fix is released.
+The CVSS 4.0 score is 5.3 (medium severity), reflecting that while the vulnerability is remotely exploitable with low complexity and no user interaction, it requires low privileges (PR:L) and results in limited confidentiality impact (VC:L) without affecting integrity or availability.
+No known exploits are currently reported in the wild, but public disclosure of the exploit code exists, which could facilitate future attacks.
+The lack of patch links indicates that remediation may not yet be available or clearly communicated.
+This vulnerability could allow attackers to read sensitive files on the server, potentially exposing configuration files, credentials, or other sensitive data, leading to further compromise.

 Potential Impact